 What are Online Consultations?

 Online Consultations is a secure service provided by Thirsk Doctors Surgery that gives our patients the opportunity to request help for a non-emergency medical problem or other practice matter at any time, even when the practice is closed.
-You will receive a response usually by the end of the next working day at the very latest.
+You will receive a response within 3 working days.
 This means that if you wish to contact the practice out of hours, on a Sunday for instance, with a request which does not require an immediate or emergency response, you can send your request and you will be contacted once the practice is next open and the request has been reviewed.

 What kind of question can I ask?